 Day 12 – Taygetos mountain refuge

-You need to plan this well ahead as it only opens on demand, and there is normall a fixed fee of about €120 for the warden to come and open it, and stay overnight with you.
-Contact Vasilis Georgiadis at the Hellenic Alpine Club of Sparta (EOS Spartis, tel 27310-22574 evenings, tel 27310-26343 or mob 697-4454079 daytime); alternatively, contact Yiórgos Kanellópoulos (see Day 11).
+You need to plan this well ahead as it only opens on demand, and there is normally a fixed fee of about €120 for the warden to come and open it, and stay overnight with you.
+If you’re staying at To Archontiko on Day 11, ask Yiórgos Kanellópoulos to book the refuge for you; for an extra fee, he can drive your bags there along with home-cooked supper which you just need to heat up.
+Otherwise contact the Hellenic Alpine Club of Sparta (“EOS Spartis”), tel 27310-22574 evenings, tel 27310-26343 or mob 697-4454079 daytime, email@example.com.

-The refuge itself is a simple dormitory (26 bunks, mattresses with blankets but no sheets) with a dining table and woodburner, plus a small kitchen (gas cooker, water tank), but no washing facilities.
+The refuge itself is a simple dormitory (26 single mattresses with blankets but no sheets) with a dining table and woodburner, plus a small kitchen (gas cooker, water tank), toilet, 2 washbasins, but no showers.

 Day 13 – Arna